Avocado955/todolist-frontend/README.md

 -   Implemented the isCompleted actually updating the database
 -   Fixed the issue of isCompleted not being correct with the database

+### 9/09/2024 - Styling

+-   Fixes styling for buttons to use the colour scheme chosen
+-   Adds 2 secitons for the todo cards to be in, complete or todo
+-   Styles the forms to be more noticable in the

+### 12/09/2024 - Error handling

+-   Adds a method of handling errors instead of just displaying them to the console
 ---

 ## What did you struggle with?